FireFart/blog/content/post/docker_and_cron_jobs.md

 ```
 This ended up with a lot of emails for every cron job although we are only interested in errors.

 So my choice for running the cron jobs was directly inside an container.
-There are some blog posts and stack overflow comments about this topic out there but either they are really old or miss some details.
+There are some blog posts and stack overflow comments about this topic out there but either they are really old or miss some important details.

 One thing you find a lot on the internet is something like: `cron && tail -f /var/log/cron.log` as the main docker command - This is bad

 This command would execute cron and tails the log file so it will be visible with `docker logs`.
-But there is an edge case on this.
+But there is an problem with this:
 If the cron daemon fails after some time the docker container will continue to run because it tails the log file and does not monitor the cron process as it should be.
-So it looks like your cron jobs are running - but they don't, only the tail of the log file is running.
+The crash of crond will be undetected.
+So from outside the container it looks like your cron jobs are running - but they don't.
+Only the tail of the log file is running, beeing monitored by docker and reported as UP.

 You should try to only have one main process running inside the container so the docker engine can monitor the health of your containers and restart them if needed or notify you.